 Hurricane Katrina was a Category 5 monster storm.
 It was the most destructive hurricane to hit the United States.
 It did more damage than any other natural disaster in U.S history.
 It did most of its damage after it hit Louisiana on August 29, 2005.
 That was after the National Hurricane Center reclassified down to a Category 3 hurricane.
 It impacted 93,000 square miles.
 Its storm surge crested at 27 feet.

 Katrina was massive before it even made landfall.
 Its hurricane force winds reached 75 nautical miles east of the center.
 Its maximum winds stretched 25 to 30 nautical miles.It forced the evacuation of 75 percent of the 819 manned oil platforms in the Gulf of Mexico.
 That reduced oil production by a third.

 The Facts on Hurricane Katrina's Damage

-Of more importance was the impact on people and animals.
+The Toll on Humans and Pets: Of more importance was the impact on people and animals.
 Katrina displaced 770,000 residents.
 That's more than the Dust Bowl migration during the Great Depression.
-Seventy-five thousand returned only to find out their homes were destroyed.
+Seventy-five thousand returned only to find their homes destroyed.